davidmikolas/PiM25dev_2019/README.md

     box.devices

-or just the readable devices that deliver data:
+or just the readable devices that have a `.read()` method:

     box.readables

-To read a device
+To read one device

     adc.read()